ecmendenhall/connect-a-caml/README.md

 them without returning values.

 An interesting thing: Module types are inferred based on the interface files OCaml finds on the project build path.
-Any module that provides these four functions will be recognized as type `IO`, and substitutable for any other.
+Any module that provides the four functions above will be recognized as type `IO`, and substitutable for any other.

 This example is a pure interface (there is no corresponding 'IO.ml' file), but every OCaml file is